qiayuanl/resume/content/home/experience.md

     date_start: '2015-01-01'
     date_end: '2018-08-01'
     description: |2-
-        I have been interested in mechanics and electronics since I was a child, which led me to complete the following projects by myself
+        I have been interested in mechanics and electronics since I was a child, which led me to complete the following projects by myself:

           * Reproduced several open-source FDM 3D printers (kossel) in middle school.
           * Developed a novel desktop Selective-Laser-Sintering 3D printer in high school.